JurgenR/aioslsk/docs/source/SOULSEEK.rst

 1. Send: PrivateRoomDropOwnership : with room name
 2. Receive:

-   * :ref:`ChatUserLeftRoom` : with room name and user name for all other users in the room
+   * :ref:`UserLeftRoom` : with room name and user name for all other users in the room
    * :ref:`RoomList`
    * :ref:`PrivateRoomUsers` : for private rooms we are still part of
    * :ref:`PrivateRoomOperators` : for private rooms we are still part of